Perevolochna

 Perevolochna (Переволочна) is a former fortress and town in the Polish–Lithuanian Commonwealth and Cossack Hetmanate, and later a village in Poltava Oblast.
 Before the establishment of Kamianske Water Reservoir in the 1960s, here also existed a river crossing.
 The settlement was situated at the bank of the Dnieper near the mouth of Vorskla River, where a ford across Dnieper enabled people to cross the river, hence its name.
 The crossing Perevolochna – Mishuryn Rih was also a key crossing during the Battle of the Dnieper in October 1943.

 History

-Perevolochna was founded at the turn of the 13th to 14th century by the Lithuanian Great Duke Vitaut as a fortified settlement in order to protect his empire against enemies from the East.
+Perevolochna was founded at the turn of the 13th to 14th century by the Lithuanian Grand Duke Vytautas the Great as a fortified settlement in order to protect his empire against enemies from the East.

 Again Perevolochna is mentioned in 1640s belonging to Yuri Nemyrych (Jerzy Niemirycz), but which was also claimed by Potocki family.
 Since the start of Khmelnytsky Uprising, the town belonged to Chyryn Regiment, since 1661 it was part of Kremenchuk Regiment.
 Since mid 1660s it belonged to Poltava Regiment.
 Claims to Perevolochna laid the Zaporizhian Sich.
 Role of the town has increased from mid 1680s being the main fort on the Crimean direction.